 A BEC attack could also be used to send out fraudulent statements to customers.
 As complex as the healthcare insurance industry has become, it’s likely a certain percentage of people will just pay the bill if it’s in a small enough amount and cleverly enough disguised.

 5 Ways to Protect Your Organization Against a BEC Attack

-1/ Employee education.
+- Employee education.
 This is the starting point for any cyber-defense strategy.
-Your employees (even your CEO) must know the dangers the business is facing, and their response so engrained that it becomes automatic.
-This will take comprehensive training along with repetition of the message.
+Your employees (even your CEO) must know the dangers the business is facing, and their response so second nature that it becomes automatic.
+This will take comprehensive training along with message repetition.

-4/ A patient portal.
-Limit your email communications with patients to notifications but require login to a secured patient portal to access the information.
-For additional security, you might want to stear clear of providing clickable links in your notification emails.
+- A patient portal.
+Limit your email communications with patients to notifications but require a login to a secured patient portal to access the information.
+For additional security, you might want to avoid of providing clickable links in your notification emails.
 Links make it convenient for patients to access the portal, but they also make it easy for hackers to gather PHI through impersonation emails that include bogus links.